Local Regulations

 Environmental Requirements

-- Energy Efficiency: Utilize energy-efficient equipment and practices to reduce the carbon footprint of cleaning operations.
+- Energy Efficiency Standards: Utilize energy-efficient equipment and practices to reduce overall energy consumption during cleaning processes.

 Required Documentation

-- Business License: Required to legally operate the cleaning service.
+- Business License: Required to demonstrate legal operation within the city.

-- Insurance Certificates: Proof of liability and worker's compensation insurance.
+- Insurance Certificates: Proof of liability and worker's compensation insurance to protect clients and employees.

 Inspection Process